Adirondack Public Observatory

 The name of the telescope derived from a bit of personal humor.
 Everest thought the balancing arm had the angle and proportions of the Old Town Pumps you can still find preserved in public spaces in villages and towns throughout New England and the Northeast.

 In his adult years, Wally Everest ground over 100 mirrors, for friends and for his own telescopes.
 He also taught classes about the art of telescope making (a slide show of 32 hand-drawn glass slides Everest used for these lectures can be found on this page).
 His continuous experimentation and refinements came to the notice of Russell Porter and Albert Ingalls, the Editor of Amateur Telescope Making (ATM).
 They considered Everest "the premier amateur mirror maker of his day."

-Ingalls included an article on mirror making by Wally Everest in the first edition of ATM published in 1927, illustrated with photographs and technical sketches (right), and a portrait of Everest in pencil (below, left) by Porter, a gifted draftsman, and fine artist.
+Ingalls included an article on mirror making by Wally Everest in the first edition of ATM published in 1927.
+The article was illustrated with photographs and technical sketches (right), and a portrait of Everest (below, left) in pencil by Porter, himself a gifted draftsman and fine artist.

 Subsequent editions of ATM featured a lead article by Everest, and many additional notes and comments, as well as Everest's name on the title page.

 Wally Everest designed and built the Old Town Pump telescope for his personal use.
 It remained in his garage for many decades, from there to be dragged into his driveway to offer splendid views of the heavens to his family, friends, and himself.
 It was his favorite astronomical instrument.
 He brought it to an early Stellafane Convention in the late 1920's and set it up on Breezy Hill.
 There is no record of whether it won any competitions.